rems-project/cn-tutorial/docs/getting-started/tutorials/welcome.md

 CN and a local copy of the source files for all the exercises and examples; these can be downloaded from [here](link:exercises.zip).

+## Acknowledgment of Support and Disclaimer

+This material is based upon work supported by the Air Force Research Laboratory (AFRL) and Defense Advanced Research Projects Agencies (DARPA) under Contract No. FA8750-24-C-B044, a European Research Council (ERC) Advanced Grant “ELVER” under the European Union’s Horizon 2020 research and innovation programme (grant agreement no. 789108), and additional funding from Google.
+The opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the Air Force Research Laboratory (AFRL).